proglang/jgs/README.md

       public int test(int var) { … return … ? var : normal; }
       ```

       Note: the `@ReturnSecurity` annotation can be used only on methods.
-If the annotation is not present at a method declaration or the level is invalid, this results in an error message.
-Also, if the method is a void method and the given return *security level* isn't the 'void' *security level*. **Constructors do not require a return *security level* annotation.**
+If the annotation is not present at a method declaration or if the level is invalid, this results in an error message.
+Also, if the method is a void method and the given return *security level* is not the 'void' *security level*. **Constructors do not require a return *security level* annotation.**

 #### Effect annotation
 the `@WriteEffect` annotation in the class [`Annotations`][AnnotationsClass] can be used to specify the *write effects* of a specific class or a specific method.
-I.e. the *write effects* of a method indicate which *write effects* may occur when executing the method and the *write effects* of a class incdicate which *write effects* occur when the static initializer will be executed (e.g. when an instance of class is created, a static method of class is invoked, a value to a static field is assigned or a non-constant field is used).
+I.e. the *write effects* of a method indicate which *write effects* may occur when executing the method and the *write effects* of a class incdicate which *write effects* occur when the static initializer will be executed (e.g. when an instance of class is created, a static method of class is invoked, a value is assigned to a static field or a non-constant field is used).
 The value of the annotation has to be an array which contains the *security levels* to which a *write effect* is expected.
 A valid *security level* is specified by the method `SootSecurityLevel#getOrderedSecurityLevels()`.

 ```java
 @Annotations.WriteEffect({"low"})